fadel/T/README.md

 # T #
 T is a lean **T**erminal emulator.
 The project aims to keep it as simple as possible, while still being usable.
 Configuration is done by modifying the file `config.h` and recompiling.
-It is actually two applications: one acts as a daemon (`Td`) while the other (`Tc`) is invoked to request new windows or kill the daemon.
+In order to use T, you must first run it as a daemon (-d option) and then send commands by running the same executable using other optinos.
 This was done so that the resource usage is (somewhat) minimized by keeping all terminals under the same process while new windows are opened (somewhat) faster.